-To protect top talent, organizations must work hard to provide resources, processes, and tools that employees can use to manage their careers, and to align individual career success with strategic business goals and objectives.
-Discussion topics for the Council include:
+To protect top talent and enable organizational capability to execute business strategy, organizations must work hard to provide resources, processes, and tools that employees can use to manage their careers, and align individual career success with business goals and objectives.
+In addition, career strategy directly impacts the ability to mobilize internal talent and fill critical skill areas quickly and cost effectively.
+A strategic approach is necessary, involving many aspects of the business.

 - Career growth: what it means in different organizations and how to make it happen in existing positions (internal mobility programs, informal learning, volunteerism)